gaonkarr/VisualSearch_MXNet_CFN/README.md

     sudo docker push <account-id>.dkr.ecr.<region>.amazonaws.com/<repository-name>:latest
 ```

+// There has been issue with docker image failing on fargate, yet to be fixed.

    7.6 Update the service.
 Run following on local machine or Deep Learning Instance. *["ClusterName" is in outputs section of 2nd CloudFormation stack.]*
 ```